Daniel Pudil: Watford

 Pudil then joined Watford on a season-long loan for the 2012–13 season, joining Czech teammate Matěj Vydra.
 In pre-season, Pudil played his first match in a friendly against Tottenham Hotspur in Lloyd Doyley's testimonial match but after playing five minutes, he came off with a suspected hamstring injury.
 This turned out to be a minor injury.
 Pudil made his Watford debut, in the second game of the season, a 1–0 loss against Ipswich Town.

 Having played as a left back for six games, Pudil was slotted into the left midfield role and assisted several goals.
 On 23 October 2012, Pudil received a straight red card in a 2–1 loss against Cardiff City after violent conduct against Craig Noone.
 After the game, Watford appealed the decision, with support from Cardiff City and Noone himself.
 His three-game suspension was thus reduced to one by the FA.
 In the first match of 2013, Pudil scored his first goal for Watford in a 4–3 loss against Charlton Athletic.
 Later in the 2012–13 season, Pudil would go on to make 40 appearances in all competitions, and at the end of the season, Pudil would return to Granada, as his loan spell with Watford came to an end.

 On 4 July 2013, Pudil announced via Twitter that he had joined Watford permanently from Granada, signing a four-year contract.
 Pudil's first game after signing for the club on a permanent basis came after coming on for Ikechi Anya in the 75th minute, in the opening game of the season, in a 1–0 win over Birmingham City, while his first goal would come in a 1–1 draw against Charlton Athletic on 14 September 2013.

 Sheffield Wednesday

 On 29 August 2015, Pudil signed for Sheffield Wednesday on a season-long loan deal.
 He scored his first goal for Sheffield Wednesday in a 3–1 win over Preston North End on 3 October 2015.
 Pudil completed a permanent move to Wednesday on 28 July 2016 for £1,500,000.
+He signed a new one-year deal with the club in May 2018.
 He was released by Sheffield Wednesday at the end of the 2018–19 season.